Lexington Presbyterian - Service to our Local Community

 - Helping to raise money.
 Individuals and groups like Sunday school classes or House Church groups may contribute.
 For example: mini-blinds cost $125, a washer/dryer costs $850, shingles for the roof cost $2000, and building materials for a whole house cost $60,000.

 - Praying.
-Please keep the Disciples' Build in your prayers because what we accomplish there is truly a mission done in Jesus' name.
+Please keep the Faith Build in your prayers because what we accomplish there is truly a mission done in Jesus' name.